osamuyiohenhen/Twitch-Chat-Analysis/README.md

 ## 📖 About The Project
 This project extends a standard sentiment analysis tool into a real-time analytics engine capable of handling the chaotic environment of Twitch.tv chat.

-It started with a simple goal: **"Can I determine the overall sentiment of a live broadcast?"**
+It started with a simple goal: **"Can a model understand the emotional flow of a live Twitch stream?"**
-However, standard tools failed in two key areas: they were too slow for live chat, and they didn't understand gaming slang.
-I engineered this pipeline to combat those specific constraints while constantly innovating to deliver accurate, real-time sentiment tracking.
+However, standard models failed because:
+1. They were too slow for live chat.
+2. They didn't understand gaming slang.
+This pipeline was engineered specifically to solve those constraints while moving toward accurate, real-time moderation and sentiment tracking.
 ---

 ## ⚙️ System Architecture

-I designed this pipeline to handle the specific constraints of live streaming data: **high velocity** (bursts of 50+ msgs/s) and **noisy syntax**.
+Designed for environments with **high velocity** (bursts of 50+ msgs/s) and **noisy syntax**.
+It uses a hybrid architecture: training on cloud GPUs and conducting inference locally for fast performance.

 ### 1. Asynchronous Data Ingestion
-* **The Challenge:** Twitch chat is "bursty."
-A hype moment can spike traffic from 5 to 100 messages/second instantly, causing standard scrapers to freeze or drop packets.
+**Challenge:** Twitch chat is extremely bursty --- A hype moment can spike traffic from 5 &rarr; 100 messages/second instantly, causing many scrapers to freeze or drop packets.
-* **The Solution:** The asynchronous pipeline uses `asyncio` and `twitchAPI` to handle the WebSocket connection.
-This decouples the data fetching from the processing, ensuring the bot never "freezes" even when chat moves too fast to read.
+**Solution:** An `asyncio` + `twitchAPI` ingestion pipeline to handle the WebSocket connection.
+This prevents blocking and ensures stability even when message volume surges.

-### 2. Custom Language Modeling (MLM)
-* **The Challenge:** Standard pre-trained models (like `twitter-roberta`) misinterpret gaming slang.
-For example, they classify "He is cracked" as *Negative* (Broken) instead of *Positive* (Skilled).
-* **The Solution:** I implemented a **Self-Supervised Domain Adaptation** stage.
-By pre-training the model on ~300k unlabeled Twitch messages using **Masked Language Modeling (MLM)**, the model learned the vocabulary of Twitch (e.g., "poggers", "cap", "throw") before being fine-tuned for sentiment.
-* **The Result:** Achieved a **~75% reduction in model perplexity** (so far) compared to the baseline, enabling the model to correctly contextualize slang where standard models fail.

-### 3. Local Hardware Acceleration
-* **The Challenge:** Cloud APIs introduce ~500ms network latency (way too slow for an active live chat) and cost money per query.
-* **The Solution:** I optimized the inference speed for local NVIDIA GPUs using PyTorch/CUDA and FP16 Mixed Precision.
-It achieves **<60ms latency** per message on consumer hardware (RTX 4050), allowing for true real-time analysis.

 ---

+### 2. Training on Cloud, Inference on Local GPU
+**Challenge:**
+Heavy MLM training stresses local laptop GPUs, while cloud inference adds unacceptable latency (~500ms+ round-trip) and session timeouts.
+**Solution:**
+I implemented a hybrid architecture:
+* **Cloud (Colab T4 GPU):** Handles the compute-heavy MLM pretraining using its higher VRAM and more stable throughput.
+* **Local GPU (RTX 4050):** Hosts the real-time inference engine, avoiding network delays and enabling sub-60ms message processing.

+This approach gives efficient training without sacrificing the real-time performance required for Twitch chat.
+---

+### 3. Custom Language Modeling (MLM)
+**Challenge:**
+Standard pre-trained models misinterpret Twitch slang.
+Example: *"He is cracked"* &rarr; Negative (broken) instead of Positive (skilled).
+**Solution:**
+Implemented **Self-Supervised Domain Adaptation** with **Masked Language Modeling (MLM)** on ~50k unlabeled Twitch messages.
+This teaches the model the underlying “dialect” before any supervised fine-tuning.
+**Result:** Achieved a **~75% reduction in MLM training loss**, with perplexity dropping from ~21k → ~8-9 (so far), a strong indicator that the model now understands Twitch slang far better than the baseline.
+---

+### 4. Local Hardware Acceleration
+**Challenge:**
+Cloud inference introduces ~500ms round-trip latency and runtime limits --- far too slow for real-time chat.
+**Solution:**
+Moved inference to local GPU (RTX 4050), using CUDA-accelerated PyTorch and FP16 mixed precision.
+Achieves **<60ms end-to-end latency** per message, enabling real-time moderation and sentiment reading.
+---

 ## Challenges & Trade-offs

 ### Constraint: Data Scarcity
-As nice as it would be to use only data annotation for it to understand the environment, label 100k+ messages is nigh-impossible for a solo engineer.
+Labeling 100k+ messages manually is unrealistic for a solo engineer.
+**Solution:**
-* **Solution:** **Domain Adaptation**.
-By pre-training on *unlabeled* data first, I reduced the model's confusion significantly on raw messages.
-By allowing it to familiarize itself with the Twitch language and phrases, this allows the model to require significantly fewer labeled samples to learn the final classification task.
+Use **Domain Adaptation** first.
+By doing MLM pre-training on *unlabeled* data, the model's confusion reduced significantly on raw messages.
+This allows the model to require significantly fewer labeled samples for final classification.
 ---

 ## 🛠️ Tech Stack